qaleadbox/leadbox-of-tricks/README.md

 * Add to the dashboard the exceptions and the normalization keys
 * OCR is false negative on some sites - case the "coming soon" text has a not so readble font
 * Add a stop button to break the checking while it is processing
+* Elaborate test scenarios to regression
+* Build a little test automation (embedded on the extension), tu run after every new code change
+* Small images, currently it is reporting below 10KB, desired is 10KB be the minimum but user choose a customized value

 # Goal